denoland/docs/runtime/fundamentals/security.md

 ### Environment access

-Allow or deny environment access for things like getting and setting of environment variables.
+Allow or deny environment access for getting and setting of environment variables.
 You can specify an optional, comma-separated list of environment variables to provide an allow-list of allowed environment variables or a deny-list of environment variables.

 > Note for Windows users: environment variables are case insensitive on Windows,
 > so Deno also matches them case insensitively (on Windows only).